• Skip to primary navigation

 It has a mild flavor making it suitable for many dishes.

-Its flesh is tender and creamy, a great addition to stir-fries, curries, or grilled veggies.
+Its flesh is tender and creamy, a good addition to stir-fries, curries, or grilled veggies.

 Despite its mild taste, this white vegetable is high in nutrition.